cmosqueda/quickease-2.0/client/docs/app.test-reports.md

 - **LFC008** – 0% – User can edit the existing flashcard created from AI generation
 - **LFC009** – - – User can share a flashcard set either from Flashcard Set Card or from Flashcard Page, through "more options"
 - **LFC010** – 100% – User can delete an existing flashcard set
-- **LFC011** – 100% – At quiz page, an ellipsis icon is available and clickable for viewing additional quiz options

 Status: ⚠️ **PARTIAL PASSED**